dlccyes/blog/books/Oathbringer.md

 So far, I didn't really review the book, but my journey on reading the book.
 So what about the book itself?

 Well, it's just like the other books in the series, I would say.
-There are many plot-wise development in this book, and is a bit crazy at the end of this book, but they aren't really that exciting to me.
+There are many major plot-wise developments in this book, and is a bit crazy at the end of this book, but they aren't really that exciting to me.
 The whole series, is just a bit ...... messy.
 Brandon Sanderson is known for his well-crafted, physics-like magic systems, but I didn't really see that in this series.
-The magic system in this series is just .... everywhere.
-There are no governing rules, nor inter-connected.
-They are just there because it's .... fun?
+The magics in this series is just .... everywhere.
+There are no governing rules, nor are them inter-connected.
+They are just there because they're .... fun?
 The same reason I dislike Mistborn Era 2.
 The magic system in Mistborn Era 1 is just perfect.
 It is simple, clearly ruled, well explained, fun, and has a "classical" kind of feeling.
 Era 2?
 Not so much.
-Brandon Sanderson just added so many crazy magics that isn't explained into it, and I don't buy that.
+Brandon Sanderson just added so many crazy magics that wasn't explained, and I don't buy that.
 If I want to see that kind of magic system, I'll just watch a fucking light novel.

 Anyway, it still a pretty decent book, despite the not-so-good magic system of this series.